-With increasing demand and the many sustainability challenges for traditional agriculture, there is an urgent need for alternative ways of making coffee.
+With increasing demand and many sustainability challenges for traditional agriculture, there is an urgent need for alternative ways of producing coffee.
 The demand for this drink is huge.
 You have no idea, believe me.

 And the need for more and more acreage to produce enough coffee leads to deforestation, particularly in crucial areas of the rainforest.